Maryland Medicare Insurance Plans

 Medicare is a federally sponsored health insurance program available to those over the age of 65, as well as to individuals who have certain disabilities.
 At the state level, however, there exist specific organizations that help beneficiaries better understand the Medicare process, and Medicare recipients may even qualify to receive state subsidies, depending on their circumstances.
 Consider the following information if you are interested in obtaining Medicare coverage in the state of Maryland.

 You have many different options to choose from to get Medicare coverage.
-All of these plans, aside from Original Medicare, are offered through private insurance companies and can have different out-of-pocket costs.
+All of these plans, aside from Medicare Parts A and B, are offered through private insurance companies and can have different out-of-pocket costs.
 It is best to compare plans in your area to find the right one for your needs.

 Maryland Medicare Savings Programs